-Other important factors that impact an individual's ability to breastfeed or access breastfeeding support are related to institutional norms and structural determinants of health, such as inflexible work hours, lack of paid family leave, access to lactation services, and neighborhood resources.^{51, 62, 67, 70, 81} It is common for Black, Hispanic and Latino, and individuals with lower socioeconomic status to work in jobs that do not offer flexible hours that would help to support breastfeeding or pumping while at work or provide extended family leave.^{59, 67, 81} Extended family leave is generally lacking in the United States, but it is common to return to work at around 12 weeks after giving birth.
-Research has shown, however, that Black women generally return to work after just 6 to 8 weeks postpartum.^{59, 64} This difference is notable when considering the potential barrier of finding time to pump while at work and the possibility that the workplace norm may be to discourage time away to do so.
-Further, a 2018 report found that lactation discrimination (e.g., denying pumping breaks, refusing to provide a private place to pump) in the workplace was widespread, resulting in notably harsh effects such as docking of wages or job loss for low-wage workers, who are more likely to be Black or Hispanic individuals.82 An analysis of the Black Women's Health Study (N=2,172) found that just over half of the women surveyed reported experiencing racism on the job and that among those who reported experiencing racism on the job there were significantly lower odds of breastfeeding for 3 to 5 months.81 Limited or substandard access to employer-provided breastfeeding support is a major issue of health equity, primarily affecting lower-income women of color, furthering the disparities in breastfeeding rates among these groups.
+Other important factors that research has shown to impact an individual's ability to breastfeed or access breastfeeding support are related to institutional norms and structural determinants of health, such as inflexible work hours, lack of paid family leave, access to lactation services, and neighborhood resources.^{58, 70, 74, 77, 89} It is common for Black, Hispanic and Latino, and individuals with lower socioeconomic status to work in jobs that do not offer flexible hours that would help to support breastfeeding or pumping while at work or provide extended family leave.^{66, 74, 89} Extended family leave is generally lacking in the United States, but it is common to return to work at around 12 weeks after giving birth.
+Research has shown, however, that Black women generally return to work after just 6 to 8 weeks postpartum.^{66, 72} This difference is notable when considering the potential barrier of finding time to pump while at work and the possibility that the workplace norm may be to discourage time away to do so.
+Further, a 2018 report found that lactation discrimination (e.g., denying pumping breaks, refusing to provide a private place to pump) in the workplace was widespread, resulting in notably harsh effects such as docking of wages or job loss for low-wage workers, who are more likely to be Black or Hispanic individuals.90 An analysis of the Black Women's Health Study (N=2,172) found that just over half of the women surveyed reported experiencing racism on the job and that among those who reported experiencing racism on the job there were significantly lower odds of breastfeeding for 3 to 5 months.89 Limited or substandard access to employer-provided breastfeeding support, which research shows primarily affects lower-income women of color, further impacts the disparities in breastfeeding rates among these groups.

-Where individuals live also can impact their decisions around infant feeding because lower resourced neighborhoods often lack access to breastfeeding support resources and concerns about safety have been found to be negatively associated with breastfeeding initiation and duration.^{51, 83, 84} In a recent cohort study in the United Kingdom (n=17,308) researchers found that as neighborhood deprivation increased, the odds of breastfeeding initiation decreased.84 Further, the analysis showed that breastfeeding initiation, exclusivity, and duration were each reduced by approximately 20 percent among individuals who felt that their neighborhoods were unsafe for children to play in compared with neighborhoods where it was felt that it was safe for children to play.84 A recent U.S.-based cohort study (n=29,829) found similar trends, with the rates of breastfeeding initiation and exclusive breastfeeding at 6 months being significantly higher among children whose parents feel that their child is "always" or "usually safe" in their neighborhood, who live in neighborhoods with more amenities, and who receive care in a medical home.83 The reason for these findings are likely complex and are due to the interplay of many social determinants of health, however they show that feeding decisions are impacted by both the larger environment, as well as the individualized home environment.
+Research has also shown that where individuals live can impact their decisions around infant feeding.
+Lower-resourced neighborhoods often lack access to breastfeeding support resources and concerns about safety have been found to be negatively associated with breastfeeding initiation and duration.^{58, 91, 92} In a recent cohort study in the United Kingdom (n=17,308), researchers found that as neighborhood deprivation increased, the odds of breastfeeding initiation decreased.92 Further, the analysis showed that breastfeeding initiation, exclusivity, and duration were each reduced by approximately 20 percent among individuals who felt that their neighborhoods were unsafe for children to play in compared with neighborhoods where it was felt that it was safe for children to play.92 A recent U.S.-based cohort study (n=29,829) found similar trends, with the rates of breastfeeding initiation and exclusive breastfeeding at 6 months being significantly higher among children whose parents feel that their child is "always" or "usually safe" in their neighborhood, who live in neighborhoods with more amenities, and who receive care in a medical home.91 The reason for these findings are likely complex and are due to the interplay of many social determinants of health; however, they show that feeding decisions are impacted by both the larger environment as well as the individualized home environment.